zhangzewei/my-notes/story/practices/skills-of-writing-unit-testing-for-react.md

 **usePost.test.ts**
 First use `vi.mock()` to mock the import function, this should do outside the `describe`, this is a requirement from `vitest`.

-Then use `vi.mocked(importFunction).mockReturnValue(mockValue)` to mock the function and it's return value.
+Then use `vi.mocked(importFunction).mockReturnValue(mockValue)` to mock the function and its return value.

 Also should use `async/await` & `waitFor` because of the promise fetching.
 ```js